-The Mayor of the London Borough of Hammersmith & Fulham is Councillor Michael Cartwright.
-He was elected to serve as Mayor at a meeting of the council on 17 May 2017.
+The Mayor of the London Borough of Hammersmith & Fulham is Councillor Daryl Brown.
+She was elected to serve as Mayor at a meeting of the council on 23 May 2018.

 Contact the Mayor's office at:

 London W6 9JU

 Tel: 020 8753 2013

 The Mayor has chosen to support The Barons Court Project as her charity during her mayoral year.
 The project has an impressive record in helping people in Hammersmith & Fulham.